Winner of the Ian Campbell Award for Best Overall Teacher in the College of Arts, Humanities and Social Sciences, 2017

-This year, I am teaching a professional-training course in 18th-century history for secondary-school teachers, which has been recognised at the Professional Standard for CLPL by the General Teaching Council for Scotland.
-Teachers will use my research to teach the history of the Enlightenment in Scotland among local pupils.
-I am ridiculously passionate about Widening Participation and am coordinating this School's various WP initiatives.
+I also teach a professional-training course in 18th-century history for secondary-school teachers, which has been recognised at the Professional Standard for CLPL by the General Teaching Council for Scotland.

 Circulating Enlightenment: primary sources with e-learning modules www.millar-project.ed.ac.uk